 Reduced Risk of Breast Cancer

 As with other forms of juice, cranberry juice offers a number of important vitamins and minerals, including vitamin C. According to the USDA, one 8-ounce serving of cranberry juice provides about 24 milligrams of vitamin C, or 30 to 35 percent of daily recommendations.
 BreastCancer.org reports that women who consume large amounts of vitamin C may be less likely to develop certain types of cancer, including breast cancer.
 Unfortunately, people who have already been diagnosed with breast cancer may not benefit from the use of vitamin C, as it can interfere with the function of certain forms of cancer therapy.

 Enhanced Heart Health

 Heart disease is a major killer among women.
 In fact, the American Heart Association notes that the disease is responsible for nearly one-third of female deaths each year.
 Fortunately, cranberry juice may also be an effective way for women to boost heart health.
 According to the University of Maryland Medical Center, vitamin C, an important antioxidant, may be able to prevent heart disease by reversing the damage associated with free radicals in the body.
 Vitamin C is especially helpful when it comes to reducing levels of low-density lipoprotein, the "bad" cholesterol, and slowing the progression of atherosclerosis.

-Pre-eclampsia is a condition associated with high blood pressure and increased amounts of protein in the urine of pregnant women.
+Pre-eclampsia is a condition associated with high blood pressure and increased amounts of protein in the urine of people who are pregnant.
 When left untreated, this condition can result in premature birth.
 The University of Maryland Medical Center suggests that vitamin C — such as that found in cranberry juice — can be an effective way to reduce the risk of pre-eclampsia for women who are at high risk for developing the condition.
 Supplementing with vitamin E may also provide some benefits for women at risk for pre-eclampsia.